Forest Buffers Along Waterways

 Pennsylvania Riparian Forest Buffer Advisory Committee (PDF) has been established to assist with advice and information.

 How to Get Involved

-To assist the commonwealth in meeting it stream buffer goal it’s important than landowners take credit for their hard work and stewardship by reporting their buffer plantings to the Department of Environmental Protection
+To assist the Commonwealth in meeting its stream buffer goal, it’s important that landowners take credit for their hard work and stewardship by reporting their buffer plantings to the Department of Environmental Protection

 If you don’t own land near streams, volunteering is another way to pitch in.
 There are a number of community and conservation organizations working to establish and maintain buffers.